The critical window in random digraphs: Concluding Remarks

 \section{Concluding Remarks}

 In this paper we have proven that inside the critical window, $p=n^{-1}+\lambda n^{-4/3}$, the largest component of $D(n,p)$ has size $\Theta_p(n^{1/3})$.
 Furthermore, we have given bounds on the tail probabilities of the distribution of the size of the largest component.
 Combining this result with previous work of Karp~\cite{karptc} and \L{}uczak~\cite{luczak1990phase} allows us to deduce that $D(n,p)$ exhibits a ``double-jump'' phenomenon at the point $p=n^{-1}$.
 However, there are still a large number of open questions regarding the giant component in $D(n,p)$.
-Perhaps the most obious such question is to ask for an exact distribution for the size of the giant component. \begin{question} What is the limiting distribution of $n^{-1/3}|\cC_1(D(n,p))|$ when $p = n^{-1} + \lambda n^{-4/3}$? \end{question} Given the strong connection between $G(n,p)$ and $D(n,p)$, it seems likely that the limit distributions, $X^\lambda = n^{-2/3}|\cC_1(G(n,p))|$ and $Y^\lambda = n^{-1/3}|\cC_1(D(n,p))|$ (where $p=n^{-1} + \lambda n^{-4/3}$) are closely related.
+Perhaps the most obvious such question is to ask for an exact distribution for the size of the giant component. \begin{question} What is the limiting distribution of $n^{-1/3}|\cC_1(D(n,p))|$ when $p = n^{-1} + \lambda n^{-4/3}$? \end{question} Given the strong connection between $G(n,p)$ and $D(n,p)$, it seems likely that the limit distributions, $X^\lambda = n^{-2/3}|\cC_1(G(n,p))|$ and $Y^\lambda = n^{-1/3}|\cC_1(D(n,p))|$ (where $p=n^{-1} + \lambda n^{-4/3}$) are closely related.
 For larger $p$, previous work~\cite{karptc, luczak1994structure} has found that the size of the giant strongly connected component in $D(n,p)$ is related to the size of the square of the giant component in $G(n,p)$.
 That is, if $|\cC_1(G(n,p)| \sim \alpha(n) n$, then $|\cC_1(D(n,p)| \sim \alpha(n)^2 n$.
-Note that the result found in Theorem~\ref{mainub} is consitent with this pattern as here we have an exponent of order $A^{3/2}$ while for $G(n,p)$ a similar result is true with exponent $A^3$ implying that the probability we find a component of size $Bn^{2/3}$ in $G(n,p)$ is similar to the probability of finding a component of size $B^2 n^{1/3}$ in $D(n,p)$ (assuming both bounds are close to tight).
-As such, we make the following conjecute to explain this pattern. \begin{conjecture} If $X^\lambda$ and $Y^\lambda$ are the distributions defined above and $X_1^\lambda, X_2^\lambda$ are independent copies of $X^\lambda$ then, $Y^\lambda = X_1^\lambda X_2^\lambda$. \end{conjecture} A natural extension to this question is to ask whether we can extend such a result to find a joint distribution of the size of the $k$ largest components.
-In $G(n,p)$ Aldous~\cite{aldous1997brownian} proved the analogous result and even gave an explicit description of the joint distribution for each $k$.
+Note that the result found in Theorem~\ref{mainub} is consistent with this pattern as here we have an exponent of order $A^{3/2}$ while for $G(n,p)$ a similar result is true with exponent $A^3$ implying that the probability we find a component of size $Bn^{2/3}$ in $G(n,p)$ is similar to the probability of finding a component of size $B^2 n^{1/3}$ in $D(n,p)$ (assuming both bounds are close to tight).
+As such, we make the following conjecture to explain this pattern. \begin{conjecture} If $X^\lambda$ and $Y^\lambda$ are the distributions defined above and $X_1^\lambda, X_2^\lambda$ are independent copies of $X^\lambda$ then, $Y^\lambda = X_1^\lambda X_2^\lambda$. \end{conjecture} Note that recently, Goldschmidt and Stephenson~\cite{goldschmidt2019scaling} found a scaling limit for the sizes of all the strong components in the critical random digraph.
+This is analogous to the result of Aldous~\cite{aldous1997brownian} in $G(n,p)$.
+This result, while giving a limit object which one can work with seems to be difficult to extract any information on the exact distribution of $n^{-1/3}|\cC_1(D(n,p))|$, and so still leaves conjecture~\ref{conj:sclimit} open.